 Another kind of furniture, equally practicable, absorbs the attention of our company.
 For the sake of a name we will call it a "pappoose nursery."
 The child is lashed to a backboard; its feet rest against a cross piece; an ash board projects forward over the face, so that if the "bug-in-a-rug" pitches headlong, no harm is done.
 The mother carries her darling back to back, passing a leathern belt across her forehead, which, being attached to the board, firmly secures the child, thus allowing the free use of her hands in labor.
-How convenient skulking dogs that yelped off on a canter under a during a Journey!
-Beat who can the "cradle" and "nursery!"
+How convenient during a Journey!
+Beat who can the "cradle" and

 At sunset we were joined by another recruiter, whom we expected here-a pioneer who-had been commissioned by the governor, captain of the "Indian company."
 He was attended by a young fop, painted in red streaks over his face, hands and legs, and festooned with many gewgaws.
-Unlike was the most civil and decorous of the whole crew. our city dandies, he had strong bone and sinew, The lords had lost their self-respect, the Indian and was willing to do service for two dollars per day in helping the captain up the river.
+Unlike our city dandies, he had strong bone and sinew, and was willing to do service for two dollars per day in helping the captain up the river.